wds4/pretty-good/README.md

 Curation of items on a list by a decentralized web of trust.
 This is the simplest demonstration of the threaded tapestry model I have been able to devise so far that demonstrates knowledge representation as well as knowledge curation.

+Current features:
-Anyone can create a new list, and anyone can add items to any list.
+<li>anyone can create a new list
+<li>anyone can add items to any list
+<li>anyone can endorse (thumbs up or down) any item on any list
+<li>anyone can endorse (thumbs up or down) any user as a trusted curator of a given list
+<li>calculate weighted average scores of list items
+<li>calculate weighted average scores of curators (to determine influence)
+<li>graphical visualization of how average scores are calculated (see image below)

+Incomplete
+<li>lots of things

+Known issues/bugs
+<li>summary views are incomplete and/or hard to find
+<li>several deprecated pages that need to be removed
+<li>may others, to be added

 In the example shown below (currently live, although still in testnet), your web of trust tells you which nostr clients are the best nostr clients!
 Hooray Iris!